Vince Gibson: Louisville and Tulane

 Following his term at Kansas State, Gibson served as head football coach at the University of Louisville from 1975 to 1979.
 His record at Louisville was 25–29–2, and in 1977 he took the school to the third bowl game in its history, the second Independence Bowl.
 While at Louisville, Gibson coined the nickname "Red Rage" for the football team, a related carry over from the "Purple Pride" at K-State.
 While no longer used as a moniker for the football team, the term Red Rage has been used over the years for various organizations.
 Currently, the U of L Marching Band is introduced as the "RED RAGE!"
 Marching Band.
 NFL notables from Louisville during Gibson's tenure include Otis Wilson of the Chicago Bears and Dwayne Woodruff of the Pittsburgh Steelers and Joe Jacoby of the Washington Redskins and Mark Clayton of the Miami Dolphins.

 From 1980 to 1982 Gibson coached at Tulane University, posting an overall record of 17–17.
 Gibson defeated LSU in two out of his three seasons at Tulane and also coached the Green Wave to an appearance in the 1980 Hall of Fame Classic.
 While at Tulane, Gibson was known as "Vegas Vince" for his risk taking play calling.

 Awards

 Gibson was named the Big Eight Conference Coach of the Year in 1970.
 He was also selected to coach the North squad in the 1971 North–South Shrine Game.
 Gibson is enshrined in the Alabama Sports Hall of Fame and the Kansas State University Athletics Hall of Fame.

 Death

-Gibson died in 2012 in Kenner, Louisiana after a battle with amyotrophic lateral sclerosis.
+Gibson died in 2012 in Kenner, Louisiana, suffering from amyotrophic lateral sclerosis.
 He was 78.